mapper1024/mapper1024/doc/JOURNAL.md

 ### Web App Library
 The mapper library is packed into one file using [rollup.js](https://rollupjs.org) and uploaded to each Github release along with the desktop app.
 This library can then be included in any Javascript and extended with the appropriate backends to be used as an embedded map editor component.

+## Node & Edge Architecture
+The node and edge architecture is an `"Entity-Based [Model]..."
+(Rigaux et al., p.
+31)` where nodes contain the map object's `"description and... spatial component" (p.
+31)`.
+The edges are only part of the prototype design for now, with the intent to use them as a cache of node relationships.
+Further study will be required.

+# References
+* Rigaux, P., Scholl, M., & Voisard, A. (2001). *Spatial databases with application to GIS*.
+Morgan Kaufmann.